 The park is massive.
 At one point I saw a little mountain with some crosses, and declared I wanted to check that out, so we hiked a little more and went over to the crosses.
 As you can see it was a bit crowded (we all walked up to the top, which I have to admit was a bit freaky), but the views (again) were amazing.
 If you look at the large view photo above, you can see La Sagrada Familia (the Gaudi Basilica) in the upper left corner with scaffolding as well as framed by the trees in the bottom right photo.

 That evening we made our way back to the same place where we had lunch (it was so good).
 Unfortunately, the name of the restaurant escapes me.
-Jacira (who is amazing and speaks French, Spanish, Catalan, Portuguese, and English to name a few languages) was speaking with the waiter and organized it where we’d have a special order for paella for 4 that evening.
-It was so much delicious food. and a perfect way to round out the end of day 2.
+Jacira (who is amazing and speaks French, Spanish, Catalan, Portuguese, and English to name a few languages) was speaking with the waiter and organized it where we’d have a special order for paella for four that evening.
+It was so much delicious food. and a perfect way to round out the end of day two.

-On Saturday morning started similar to Friday morning with Jacira bringing back tasty pastries for everyone to munch on.
+Our Saturday morning started similar to Friday morning with Jacira bringing back tasty pastries for everyone to munch on.
 It’s here we were introduced to Spanish croissants (I rather like them), which I’d recommend.
 The only concrete plan for the day was to visit Gaudi’s La Sagrada Familia.
 If you’re looking to visit Barcelona, I’d say this is one thing you absolutely, positively must visit/see.
 Pro tip – book tickets (at least a couple days in advance), so there’s no waiting in line and you know you’ll be able to visit.

 Our tickets were for 1:30pm and came complete with an audio guide and tower tour.
 It was an absolutely beautiful day (not a cloud in the sky).
 They say the basilica will be complete in another 9 or 10 years.
 We all joked the four of us would return for the unveiling and/or buy an apartment not too far.
 Aside from how great it would be to be in Barcelona with those two again, I also think it’d be worth the trip to just be able to walk around this place without all the scaffolding and to see what it looks like complete.